the-carlisle-group/Text2Date/README.md

 ## InferFormat

-In addition to the `Text2Date` function itselft, the API of this project includes the function `InferFormat`:
+In addition to the `Text2Date` function itself, the API of this project includes the function `InferFormat`:

 ~~~
       R←Inferformat X